 CoRkErY Recessed Turntable Platter Mat

 This mat is made from composite cork granule with a rubber mix.
-Such material makes it more durable than a plain cork mat.
+Compared to a plain cork mat, the use of animal skin in this mat makes it more durable and potentieally the best cork mat for turntable.
 This one can be a good option for replacing a felt mat.
-It isn’t costly and definitely surpasses felt mats in many qualities.
+Despite its high durability, this mat is relatively affordable and outperforms felt mats in many aspects.

 The present mat is soft enough to ensure the safety of vinyl records.
-It also doesn’t attract dust and doesn’t cause problems with cleaning: you can easily brush off the dust particles.
+This mat also resists dust accumulation and doesn’t pose difficulties when it comes to cleaning, as any dust particles can be easily brushed off.
 This mat improves grip on the records and drives through the needle.
 As a result, you will get a cleaner background, sharper image, better dynamic range, and tight bass.
 Plus, it avoids static load.

 Despite the fact that it’s slightly smaller than a standard LP (11.375 in), the mat is still universal for all the turntables.